ProxNF: Neural Field Proximal Training for High-Resolution 4D Dynamic Image Reconstruction: Method

+Under the assumptions above, Proposition \ref{prop:converge} establishes the convergence of Algorithm \ref{alg:Prox_Grad} to a fixed point of the operator $P$, when the non-convex manifold $\mathcal{M}_{\Phi_{\boldsymbol{\xi}}}$ is replaced by the convex set $\mathcal{M}$.

+\begin{prop} Under Assumptions A.1-A.3 and with a proper choice of the step size $\alpha \in (0, 1/C]$, the iteration $f^{n+1} = P(f^n)$ converges in expectation to a fixed point of $P$, and thus to a minimizer of Eq. \eqref{eq:cost_conv_analyis}, at worse sublinearly. \end{prop}

+\begin{proof} Under assumptions [A.2] and [A.3], the operator ${\rm prox}_{\alpha\mathcal{R}}^{\mathcal{M}}$ is \emph{firmly non-expansive} \cite{parikh2014proximal}, and thus $\theta$-averaged with $\theta=1/2$.
+Furthermore, the gradient estimate $\tilde{g} = \frac{K}{J}\sum_{j=1}^J \nabla_f \mathcal{L}_{k_j}(f)$ is unbiased and has bounded variance.
+Therefore, all the conditions of Assumption 2 in \cite{sun2019online} hold.
+The convergence of the fixed-point iteration $f^{n+1} = P(f^n)$ then follows from Proposition 5 and Corollary 1 in \cite{sun2019online}.
+The equivalence between the set of the fixed points of $P$ and the minimizers of Eq. \eqref{eq:cost_conv_analyis} follows from A.1--A.3 and the definition of the proximal operator \cite{sun2019online}. \end{proof}

+\begin{rem} Proposition \ref{prop:converge} provides theoretical convergence guarantees of Algorithm \ref{alg:Prox_Grad} when the NF manifold $\mathcal{M}_{\Phi_{\boldsymbol{\xi}}}$ is a convex set.
+While not true for a general NF architecture, this holds for the POUnet architecture in Eq. \eqref{eq:pounet_def} with frozen partitioning parameters $\boldsymbol{\eta}$.
+Therefore, convergence to a fixed point can be theoretically guaranteed by modifying the proximal operator in Eq. \eqref{eq:ProxNF_iterate}, to only update the coefficients $\boldsymbol{C}$ keeping $\boldsymbol{\eta}$ fixed.
+Empirical evidence of the convergence in the general case is provided in the numerical results, where it was observed that also the coefficients $\boldsymbol{\eta}$ quickly stabilize after a few ProxNF iterations. \end{rem}

-It is worth noting that Nesterov acceleration is not used Algorithm \ref{alg:Prox_Grad}.
-This is because proximal splitting methods combining randomized evaluation of the data-fidelity gradient with Nesterov acceleration lack theoretical convergence guarantees and may be susceptible to instabilities due to accumulation of errors in the momentum term {\cite{kim2013ordered, kim2014combining, haase2020improved, sisniega2021accelerated}}.
+\begin{rem} Nesterov acceleration is not used Algorithm \ref{alg:Prox_Grad}.
+This is because proximal splitting methods combining randomized evaluation of the data-fidelity gradient and/or ordered subsets with Nesterov acceleration may be susceptible to instabilities due to accumulation of errors in the momentum term {\cite{kim2013ordered, kim2014combining, haase2020improved, sisniega2021accelerated}}. \end{rem}